Progress

 Then curve or lean your

-backbone toward the side far enough, to press the end of your shin at your knee
+backbone toward the side far enough to press the end of your shin as near as

 Then align your